samsung-cnct/k2/Documentation/kraken-configs/provider/aws.md

 | route_table_id | __Required__ | String | id of a route table in the linked VPC |
 | default_security_group_id | __Required__ | String | id of the default security group for the linked VPC |

-It is important to note that Kraken will not auto-detect any existing networking infrastructure in the VPC.
-Kraken assumes that you have configured things correctly and will throw an error on a resource conflict.
+It is important to note that Krakenlib will not auto-detect any existing networking infrastructure in the VPC.
+Krakenlib assumes that you have configured things correctly and will throw an error on a resource conflict.
 The listed route_table_id must have a valid route to an internet gateway.
-Kraken has each node pull images from public repositories.
+Krakenlib has each node pull images from public repositories.

 ## subnets options
 | Key Name | Required     | Type   | Description|